 Ultimately, the company has to make its mobile operating system decision based on what is best suited to meet their objectives.
 If enhanced security is required, that will affect how files are shared or how users are connected back to the corporate network.
 The need to support legacy applications can also affect this decision.

 It’s important to be aware of the version of the mobile operating system supported by the manufacturer you work with and the software systems you need to support.
+That’s why it is important to work with a manufacturer like Zebra Technologies.
+Zebra has a variety of handheld and tablets to choose from – like the TC8000 or the ET50/ET55 – and can offer the support you need regardless of your situation.
 If you have a legacy application designed for older Windows-based mobile devices, you will need to work out a migration path even if you opt to move to Windows 10, because the applications will need to be re-architected.
 That means the cost to move to Android might not be any higher than updating Windows environments – the decision will come down to features, functions, and security.

 It is best to work with a solution integrator that has in-depth experience with the various operating systems, compatibility, security and device management systems to know the best options for your specific objectives.